Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-- Sigmund Freud — The Interpretation of Dreams (1900) — Freud's work offers perspectives on how dreams express repressed desires and unresolved conflicts.
+- Sigmund Freud — The Interpretation of Dreams (1900) — Freud's theories on dream symbolism provide a foundation for understanding repressed desires linked to mountain imagery.

 Sources & interpretation basis